fau-is/wdwdl/README.md

     - Not for AE + threshold not optimized
     - For CNN via a tree-structured parzen estimator approach (TPE)
 - Shuffling:
-    - For data set splits: yes
+    - For general data set split: no
+    - For hyper-parameter optimisation: no
-    - For instances in epochs: no
+    - For instances per epoch (regarding both models): no
 - Seed: no

 ## Further details